-- beyond.
-This may use a pedometer, diary, app /mobile phone or other forms of self-monitoring. - 7) Visit by a local activity session leader /taster session (e.g. short mat bowls, line dancing, indoor curling, Tai Chi).
-Sessions to involve older session participants from local community and Ambassadors (when available) - 8) Breaking bad and making new habits (based on the SkiM model /intervention resources) - 9) Visit to local activity session (e.g. short mat bowls, line dancing, indoor curling, Tai Chi) - Getting support (focus on building support networks and approval external to the programme, encourage buddying and /or ambassador involvement for people with limited social networks) - 11) Becoming an ambassador (Including visit from existing ambassadors when available) - Managing illnesses that get in the way of your activity programme (e.g. arthritis, diabetes, back pain, heart problems) - Visit to local activity session (e.g..chair aerobics, Zumba Gold, social dance, short led walk) - 14) Managing slips and lapses (including taking a series of session breaks for people who develop a sustained illness lasting more than 2 weeks, or who have an operation) - 15) Keeping going: What stops people from being able to sustain exercise and physical activities in the long run?
-Discussion focused around sources of "tension" and ways to manage or remove these sources. - 16) Community based physical activities- what's available and happening in your local area - 17) Revisiting your goals - 18) Reviewing progress and problem-solving (in every session from 10 onwards) - Reflection on benefits experienced to date (including self-concept related benefits) - 20) Wrap up session.
+beyond.
+This may use a pedometer, diary, app Problem-solving /reducing /mobile phone or other forms of self-monitoring. barriers to increase self-7) Visit by a local activity session leader /taster efficacy /competence session (e.g. short mat bowls, line dancing, indoor curling, Tai Chi).
+Sessions to involve older session participants from local community Habit formation and Ambassadors (when available) 8) Breaking bad and making new habits (based on the SkiM model /intervention resources) Promoting positive changes 9) Visit to local activity session (e.g. short mat in self-concept (physical, bowls, line dancing, indoor curling, Tai Chi) control /competence, social) 10) Getting support (focus on building support networks and approval external to the programme, encourage buddying and /or ambassador involvement for people with limited Building outcome social networks) expectancies and experience 11) Becoming an ambassador (Including visit of benefits from existing ambassadors when available) 12) Managing illnesses that get in the way of your activity programme (e.g. arthritis, diabetes, back pain, heart problems) 13) Visit to local activity session (e.g..chair aerobics, Zumba Gold, social dance, short led walk) 14) Managing slips and lapses (including taking a series of session breaks for people who develop a sustained illness lasting more than 2 weeks, or who have an operation) 15) Keeping going: What stops people from being able to sustain exercise and physical activities in the long run?
+Discussion focused around sources of "tension" and ways to manage or remove these sources.
+16) Community based physical activities- what's available and happening in your local area 17) Revisiting your goals 18) Reviewing progress and problem-solving (in every session from 10 onwards) 19) Reflection on benefits experienced to date (including self-concept related benefits) 20) Wrap up session.
 Planning your next steps Each study site will have the flexibility to adapt the ideas on local activity opportunities based on local resources and participant suggestions